BitcoinDesign/Guide/guide/glossary/index.md

 ### BOLT - Basis of Lightning Technology

-A standardized technical document format for the Lightning network protocol specifications.
+A standardized technical document format for the lightning network protocol specifications.
 They are hosted on Github [here](https://github.com/lightningnetwork/lightning-rfc).
-The various Lightning implementations must adhere to the BOLTs in order to be interoperable.
-However, some Lightning implementations may have features that are not defined in BOLTs.
+The various lightning implementations must adhere to the BOLTs in order to be interoperable.
+However, some lightning implementations may have features that are not defined in BOLTs.

 ### Channel Reserve